 I still haven’t found any magical answers to life, although I’m getting a little better at dealing with things.
 I’ve had rough spots, but I’ve also been slowly figuring out what’s bugging me and why.
 I still basically have nothing to do in my life except my job, but sometimes doing nothing can be enjoyable.
 Nothing’s better than cooking some dinner, reading a book for a while, and making a few phone calls.
 It’s not the way to Carnegie Hall and it won’t earn me any Nobel Prizes, but I think this downtime is important.
 I seriously need to regroup, figure out a few things, and get a little more comfortable with my surroundings.

-Case in point: like an idiot, I bought the DVD for _Singles_.
-Okay, Bridget Fonda is a hottie with the first-season-Agent-Scully haircut, and as long as you don’t think about the Kevin Bacon thing, Kyra Segwick ain’t bad, either.
+Case in point: like an idiot, I bought the DVD for Singles.
+Okay, Bridget Fonda is nice with the first-season-Agent-Scully haircut, and as long as you don’t think about the Kevin Bacon thing, Kyra Segwick ain’t bad, either.
 And I was at Virgin and there was some “buy 4, get 1 free” deal, and it was the first thing I saw.
-So I put it in the player tonight, and all of this imagery of Seattle hit me like a fucking sniper’s bullet to the temple.
-It made me wish it was a Saturday night at 7th and James and I was climbing in the Aqua Ford Escort to cruise around and do a lot of nothing.
+So I put it in the player tonight, and all of this imagery of Seattle hit me like a sniper’s bullet to the temple.
+It made me wish it was a Saturday night at 7th and James and I was climbing in the Aqua Ford Escort to drive around in the darkness and do a lot of nothing.
 All of those comfortable memories hit me – the places I used to hang out, the scenes I used to stroll through and the drives I used to take.
-After about three minutes of this, I tore the movie out of the player, and spent a long time thinking I needed to get the fuck out of New York and go back to Seattle so it could be 1997 all over again.
+After about three minutes of this, I tore the movie out of the player, and spent a long time thinking I needed to get the hell out of New York and go back to Seattle so it could be 1997 all over again.

-Then I realized how retarded this was.
+Then I realized how stupid this was.
 It’s not 1997.
 And I can’t go back to Seattle, any more than I can go back to high school or the third grade or living at my mom’s house and working at the mall for my pizza and CD money.
 I have strong memories of the Seattle experience, and maybe there was something magical about the scenery or the people I knew, but I think a lot of it was how I perceived myself there.
-Because I wasn’t *happy* in Seattle – in fact, I was pretty fucking depressed a lot of the time.
+Because I wasn’t happy in Seattle – in fact, I was pretty depressed a lot of the time.
 There were many Saturday nights I went to the Barnes and Noble to sit around and read magazines because I didn’t have anything better to do, and at the time, I thought it was pretty pathetic.
 So why don’t I go to Borders or whatever in Manhattan and do the same thing?
 Good question.
 And that’s what it all comes down to – I have all of these convenient memories of my past, but they are of mundane activities in a glamorous setting, and the whole thing is blurred by time.
 So if I went out every Saturday and wandered through the streets and ate at 24-hour diners and went to bookstores and maybe even picked up a copy of the Voice and found something slightly more interesting to do, maybe I will create the same memories, the same experiences.
 I can’t expect to talk to people or make lifelong friends or meet the lover of my dreams, but I can expect to get out, and expect the occacional weird stuff to happen.

 So I guess that’s the plan.
 Except it’s raining and shitty tonight, and I stayed in all day running wires all over high hell to get this surround sound stuff working.
 I am exhausted now, my arms hurt from hauling in a hundred pounds of wood and plastic, and I feel about ready to drop off to sleep.
 But before I do, I’m going to keep cleaning, rearranging electronics and cables, and wear myself down a bit so I’ll drop off like a baby.

-I don’t know when I’ll update next, but if it’s not for a while, just assume I’m still trying to program all of these fucking remotes.
+I don’t know when I’ll update next, but if it’s not for a while, just assume I’m still trying to program all of these remotes.
 Why can’t they write decent documentation for this stuff?
 Wait, I should know the answer to that one.